dxlabskku/GGCU/README.md

-# Gated Graph Convolutional Unit
+# GGCU: Reviving Gate Mechanism in GNNs with Non-Attributed Graphs
-This repository contains the Pytorch implementation code for the paper "Gated Graph Convolutional Unit"
+This repository contains the Pytorch implementation code for the paper "GGCU: Reviving Gate Mechanism in GNNs with Non-Attributed Graphs"

 ## Architectures